chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_type_start_run_from_client_rb.rst

      require 'chef_reporting'
      start_handlers << Chef::Reporting::StartHandler.new()
    rescue LoadError
-     Chef::Log.warn "Failed to load #{lib}.
-This should be resolved after a chef run." end
+     Chef::Log.warn 'Failed to load #{lib}.
+This should be resolved after a chef run.' end

 This ensures that when the |chef client| run begins the ``chef_reporting`` event handler is enabled.
 The ``chef_reporting`` event handler is part of a |gem| named ``chef-reporting``.
 The |resource chef_gem| resource is used to install this |gem|:

 .. code-block:: ruby

-   chef_gem "chef-reporting" do
+   chef_gem 'chef-reporting' do
      action :install
    end